audiblemaple/audiblemaple/README.md

 # Audiblemaple | Lior Jigalo

 Welcome to my GitHub page.
-I'm Lior (Audiblemaple).
+I'm Lior, also known as Audiblemaple.

-- **Education**: I'm pursuing my undergraduate studies at [ORT Braude College of Engineering](https://w3.braude.ac.il/?lang=en).
+- **Education**: Pursuing my undergraduate studies at [ORT Braude College of Engineering](https://w3.braude.ac.il/?lang=en).
-- **Profession**: Serving as an apprentice at a leading company in embedded systems and IPC solutions.
+- **Profession**: Apprentice at a company specializing in embedded systems and IPC solutions.

 ---